litecoinfinance/electrumxltfn/docs/HOWTO.rst

 :file:`server.key` in :envvar:`SSL_KEYFILE` in the server process's environment.

-Starting with Electrum 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all further connections.
+Starting with ElectrumLtfn 1.9, the client will learn and locally cache the SSL certificate for your server upon the first request to prevent man-in-the middle attacks for all further connections.